E03

 Possible Causes

-Defective cylinder thermistor, Sensor dislodged from pocket, Broken thermistor wiring, Faulty main control PCB
+Defective cylinder thermistor, Sensor dislodged from its pocket, Broken thermistor wiring, Faulty main control PCB

 How to Fix / Troubleshooting

 Safety: Switch off the electrical supply and allow the store to cool.
-Do not remove the front cover until power is isolated.
+Do not remove the front cover until the power supply is isolated.

 Steps:

-• Find the cylinder thermistor: On Gledhill thermal stores (e.g. Boilermate, Systemate, Gulfstream), the main store thermistor is usually inserted into a dry pocket on the front or side of the cylinder body, often mid‑height.
+• Find the cylinder thermistor: On Gledhill thermal stores (e.g., Boilermate, Systemate, Gulfstream), the main store thermistor is usually inserted into a dry pocket on the front or side of the cylinder body, often at mid‑height.

 • Check seating: Ensure the sensor is fully inserted into the pocket and secured with its clip or retaining spring.
-A loose sensor can cause incorrect readings and E03.
+A loose sensor can cause incorrect readings and an E03 error.

-• Test resistance: Disconnect from PCB and measure resistance.
+• Test resistance: Disconnect from the PCB and measure its resistance.
 Compare with Gledhill’s NTC chart.
 If open‑circuit or shorted, replace the thermistor.

 Advertisements